dixonly/esxcliext/README.md

 ## Extensions for esxcli for NSX networking and security

 NSX operations and troubleshooting sometimes require root shell access to execute CLIs.
 This is not always convenient as we recommend that SSH to the ESXi be disabled by default; and even when enabled, the root password should only be accessible through a secure vault.
-ESXi does provide the "esxcli" command its family of sub-commands that can executed remotely; and the sessions can be authenticated through vCenter PSC credentials.
+ESXi provides the "esxcli" command and its family of sub-commands that can executed remotely; and the sessions can be authenticated through vCenter PSC credentials.

 However, not all the "useful" CLIs for NSX network and security operations are available through esxcli.
-This project extends esxcli to support some of the more command CLIs.
+This project extends esxcli to support some of the more common CLIs.

 The new sub-commands added are:
  - nsxcli - Same as running "nsxcli -c <command>"